MicrosoftDocs/powerapps-docs/articles/add-notifications.md

 ## Before getting started ##
 Choose an app that would be receiving the push notification.
-For tutorial below, I’ve chosen the "Case Management" app from the PowerApps templates.
-Please look at **[Create an app from template tutorial](https://powerapps.microsoft.com/tutorials/get-started-test-drive/)** for detailed steps on how to quickly create an app from template.
+For the tutorial below, I’ve chosen the "Case Management" app from the PowerApps templates.
+Please look at [Create an app from template tutorial](https://powerapps.microsoft.com/tutorials/get-started-test-drive/) for detailed steps on how to quickly create an app from template.

 ## Setting up permissions ##

-### Creator permissions ###
+### Contributor permissions ###
  In order to target an app with push notifications you have to have contributor permissions when you create the connection.

 ### App user permissions ###
 Your app user needs to have the app showing under "My apps".
 They need to either open the app from their PowerApps iOS/Android/WinPhone client application view or pull it from the AppSource org gallery in [home.dynamics.com](https://home.dynamics.com/).

-This protects users from having an app shared app with the entire company and directly have that send push notifications before they become users of it.
+This protects users from having an app shared with the entire company and directly have that app send push notifications before they become users of it.

 ## Trigger a push notification from a Flow ##